-The dehumidifier also boasts four separate modes, including one quiet enough for night-time running, one for optimal humidity levels, and one for drying laundry.
-So just pop it by your damp clothes and watch it cut the time it takes from washing to putting away cut down significantly.
+The dehumidifier also boasts four separate modes: one quiet enough for night-time running, one for optimal humidity levels, and one for drying laundry.
+So just pop it by your damp clothes and watch it cut the time it takes from washing to putting away significantly.